tommeagher/pythonGIJC15/README.md

-# Scraping in the Newsroom with Python
+#Scraping in the Newsroom with Python
 ##At [GIJC 2015](http://gijc2015.org/) in Lillehammer, Norway.

 Before class, be sure [you've installed Python 2.7](PRE-CLASS.md) and all the necessary tools.

-Here's a rough outline of the five, 1-hour sessions.
+Here's a rough outline of the five, one-hour sessions.
 Follow along [with the slides](http://www.tommeagher.com/pythonGIJC15/#/).

 ##[Day One](http://www.tommeagher.com/pythonGIJC15) with [Tommy Kaas](http://www.kaasogmulvad.dk/)
 ###Hour One: